 Limited experience is available in patients with severe renal impairment or haemodialysis.
-Caution is advised when using telmisartan/amlodipine in such patients as amlodipine and telmisartan are not dialysable (see also section 4.4).
+Caution is advised when using telmisartan/amlodipine in such patients as amlodipine and telmisartan are not dialysable.
 No posology adjustment is required for patients with mild to moderate renal impairment.